connbob/python-facebookapi/reactioncount/README.md

 Paste the post ID where requested, and the accesskey where requested.
 Refresh time can be changed near the bottom of the script.

+You will need Python 3.5+ and AIOHTTP
+$ pip install aiohttp